 LA has a reputation for being a very violent and dangerous City.
 However, this reputation is largely outdated.
 While the City still has its problems with Crime it’s a far cry from the dark days of the ’80s early ’90s which were almost all-out war in certain districts.

-Parts of the city are still considered “No Go” areas but the reality is you would be almost certainly fine if you ventured into these districts.
+Parts of the city are still considered “No Go” areas but the reality is you would be almost certainly fine if you did venture into these districts.
 But as there is very little of much interest to a tourist in these areas, we really don’t advise visiting the less “refined” areas much.
-There is so much to see and do in the touristic neighborhoods we don’t see the need to walk the streets of Skid Row and Compton…even though the worst you might face is a little petty crime!
+There is so much to see and do in the tourist neighborhoods we don’t see the need to walk the streets of Skid Row and Compton…even though the worst you might face is a little petty crime!

 As for the more tourist-focused areas, there is little to worry about.
 They are perfectly safe.
 It’s a big built-up urban area so there will ALWAYS be opportunistic crime.
-But all it takes is a little street smarts to avoid this.
+But all it takes is a little street-smart to avoid this.
 Venturing into quiet dark back streets alone while flashing expensive jewelry is asking for trouble.
 Stick to busy well-lit areas and you will almost certainly have no trouble.
 And that’s at night, during the day you are very unlikely to encounter any trouble at all.

 Pickpockets will always operate in areas like these so valuables should be kept secure.
-But these are by no means L.A. problems.
+But these are by no means L.A. only problems.
 They exist the world over and L.A. is not a particularly troubled city anymore.
 Our advice is simply to take sensible precautions, as you would in any major city, and simply enjoy the sights and sounds of this fantastic city!

 Read our in-depth Transport Guide here